ravijanjam/qkw/README.md

 ```bash
 python3 checktools.py
 ```
 * If necessary, modify the compile options `OPTS_SQLITE_3,OPTS_YAML-CPP,OPTS_FMT` in the Makefile, to point to the libs, and headers.
-There are subtle differences in libraries installed via _lib_ as a dev package or via compiled libraries. `pkg-config` can get the options for you as well after installing.
+There are subtle differences in libraries installed via _lib_ as a dev package or via compiled libraries. `pkg-config` provided options can work as well.

 * Get into the `build` directory, and follow instructions for installing the dependencies [[fmt]](https://github.com/fmtlib/fmt), and [[yaml-cpp]](https://github.com/jbeder/yaml-cpp)